 - Epidermoid and pilar cysts (sebaceous cysts).
 These look like small smooth lumps under the surface of your skin.
 They are generally non-cancerous (benign) and usually cause no harm or problems.
-See separate leaflet called Epidermoid and Pilar Cysts (Sebaceous Cysts).
+See the separate leaflet called Epidermoid and Pilar Cysts (Sebaceous Cysts).

 - Lipoma.
 A lipoma is a benign fatty lump that usually causes no symptoms or problems.
 Lipomas often occur on the shoulder, back, chest or arm.
 Most lipomas are small and are best left alone.
 Larger lipomas can be removed by a simple operation done under local anaesthetic.
-See separate leaflet called Lipoma.
+See the separate leaflet called Lipoma.

 - Swollen lymph glands.
 Swollen lymph glands are most often felt in your neck, under your armpit or in your groin.
 Most swollen lymph glands are caused by infection.
 Swollen lymph glands may occasionally be caused by more serious conditions such as cancer.
-See separate leaflet called Swollen Lymph Glands.
+See the separate leaflet called Swollen Lymph Glands.

 - Skin abscess.
 An abscess is a collection of pus.
 Most abscesses form just under the skin.
 A boil is the most common example.
 In this case, a hair root becomes infected and develops into a small abscess.
 The symptoms of a skin abscess include swelling, redness, pain and warmth over the affected area.
-See separate leaflet called Abscess.
+See the separate leaflet called Abscess.